 • Ty – ACC (Board Liaison to the ACC) – The ACC team is working efficiently and responds to requests within 30 days.
 The outstanding requests are waiting for additional information from the homeowner.
 The current inspections by First Service Residential have increased the number of ACC requests.

 • Roy- Landscaping (working with and providing guidance to landscape contractor) Roy met with landscape company and met one of the two new representatives.
-Justiin who has worked with us recently will be moving on to a new company.
-This year the priority will be to continue improving throughout all the common areas.
+Justin who has worked with us recently will be moving on to a new company.
+This year the priority will be to continue improving the grass throughout all the common areas.
 The irrigation repairs during 2017 have shown improvement in the grass and a decrease in the water bill.
 The mud issues on the sidewalks from poor turf will be addressed by planting St. Augustine grass at Hill Park.
 Roy is getting a bid to improve the grass in the esplanade on Morning Glory.
 This area was designed for teams to use to practice and has been poor quality the past few years.
 They will also be treating the area for fire ants.
-Plants Park and Primrose Park will be addressed once the turf is established.
+Plants at Maude Park and Primrose Park will be addressed once the turf is established.
 The weeds near creek across from Countryside will be treated so grass can grow.
 The sprinklers in this area have been turned on once again.
 There will not be not be a need for a French Drain at Hillside Park since the mulch is helping and St. Augustine grass will be added.
 The corner at Rabbit Run and Countryside will be cleaned up and plants established.

 • Sarah – Volunteers/Committees (including effort to recruit future board members).
-Sarah has contacted 10 homeowners and 2 have shown an interest in running for a board position..
+Sarah has contacted 10 homeowners and 2 have shown an interest in running for a board position.

 • Neil Communications He will be sending out the annual meeting notice to homeowners.
 He will encouraging those interested to run for a board position.
 He will also explain the need for quorum to be met so we do not have to reschedule the meeting.